GeomMotif/GeomMotif/README.md

-# GeoMotif
+# GeomMotif

-We introduce GeoMotif, a systematic benchmark that evaluates arbitrary structural fragment preservation without requiring functional specificity.
+We introduce GeomMotif, a systematic benchmark that evaluates arbitrary structural fragment preservation without requiring functional specificity.
 We sample 57 tasks from the PDB, each containing one or two motifs with up to 7 continuous fragments.
 The tasks are characterized by structural and physicochemical properties: size, geometric context, secondary structure, hydrophobicity, charge, and degree of burial.
 We evaluate models using scRMSD and pLDDT for geometric fidelity and clustering for structural diversity and novelty.

 ## Models validation
 ![Benchmark validation pipeline](evaluation.png)